f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab02.rst

    .. image:: images/create_watch.png

-You will be creating a total of four (4) alerts.
-These alerts will monitor and respond to increases/decreases in BIG-IP cpu utilization and current application connections.
-In the event a member BIG-IP's cpu utilization exceeds or falls below the specified thresholds during the specified interval, an alert will fire triggering a webhook call to the ADPM *alertForwarder* service.
+For the lab, you will be creating a total of four (4) alerts.
+These alerts will monitor and respond to increases/decreases in BIG-IP CPU utilization and current application connections.
+In the event a member BIG-IP's CPU utilization exceeds or falls below the specified thresholds during the specified interval, an alert will fire triggering a webhook call to the ADPM *alertForwarder* service.
 The alertForwarder will subsequently post a BIG-IP scaling request to the central processor, (utilizing the repo's **GitHub Actions**).

 Likewise, if current connections fall outside of the specified thresholds a similar alert will be fired.
 However, rather than scaling BIG-IP instances, this will trigger a scaling (up/down) of the backend application workloads, (lab ex: NGINX).
 Use